thumbliner/thumbliner/bio.md

 Glad to have you!<br>

-This site is self-contained.
+The site is self-contained.
 Most LLMs can translate and explain, but it takes a human to judge and make meaning.<br>

 Your questions and ideas are welcome, even silly ones.
 Just send three at a time.<br>